 William: In closing, I can’t overemphasize the importance of those payroll taxes again, that is such a big deal on these business taxes that when the IRS, again, goes and asses that the tax is against the owner of the business or the bookkeeper that works there the so called trust fund recovery penalty, that’s what they call it, that is a real big deal.
-The IRS takes those payroll taxes very seriously, and the way they look at it, they don’t look at it as an unpaid tax liability.
-The IRS people call that theft because what you have done as a business owner or somebody that works there and didn’t turn those payroll taxes over.
+The IRS takes those payroll taxes very seriously, and the way they look at it, they don’t look at it as an unpaid business tax liability.
+The IRS people call that theft because of what you have done as a business owner or somebody that works there and didn’t turn those payroll taxes over.
 Those monies, those taxes, that was not your money that was your employees’ money.
-That was money that’s out of your employees’ paycheck, that never belonged to you and you are put in a position of trust to turn it over to the government and if you don’t do it the way the IRS sees it, what you have done is tantamount to theft.
+That was money that’s out of your employees’ paycheck, that never belonged to you, and you are put in a position of trust to turn it over to the government and if you don’t do it the way the IRS sees it, what you have done is tantamount to theft.
 You have taken somebody else’s money that you are supposed to hand over to the government and you didn’t do it.
 So, the way they look at it, they call it theft, very thinly disguised theft.
 And that’s why they come down real hard on unpaid payroll tax liability.
 So, I cannot re-emphasize just how important that is.
-If you are in that situation for whatever reason you will be well advised to get professional representation, because the IRS is going to come down on you like you wouldn’t believe about that.
+If you are in that situation for whatever reason you will be well advised to get professional representation, because the IRS is going to come down on you like you wouldn’t believe that.

 Kelly: Now, does that apply to if the employer is withholding 401K contributions?
 Would they treat that the same way to make sure that the funds are being deposited into their, you know, 401K plan?